 Credit repair does work and I have seen some credit repair consultants that can remove not just collection accounts but the following:

 - Short sales, judgments

 - Other public records off credit reports

-- Having derogatory removed off credit reports will definitely look great and boost credit scores
+- Having the derogatory removed off credit reports will definitely look great and boost credit scores

-- However, when someone applies for a mortgage loan, they need to disclose any public records such bankruptcy, foreclosure, tax liens, judgments even if they are no longer reported on credit report
+- However, when someone applies for a mortgage loan, they need to disclose any public records such as bankruptcy, foreclosure, tax liens, judgments even if they are no longer reported on a credit report

 I have personally witnessed bankruptcies and foreclosures completely deleted from a consumer’s credit report just months after they were recorded.